griffithlab/pmbio.org/_posts/0004-04-01-Somatic_CNV_Calling.md

 ### VarScan

-talk about how algorith works
+talk about how algorithm works

 ### Delly

-talk about how algorith works
+talk about how algorithm works